c0pperdragon/ArduinoGameConsole/README.md

 A minimal solution to create audio and video with an Arduino Nano

 I wanted to build a game console into the case of a small USB game pad (a NES controler look-alike).
-To make the work a challenge, I wanted to only use an Arduino Nano and some passive components (diodes are OK) and create the best possible video and audio signal that is imaginable with such restrictions.
+To make the work a challenge, I wanted to only use an Arduino Nano clocked at 16 Mhz and some passive components (diodes are OK) and create the best possible video and audio signal that is imaginable with such restrictions.